 Keeping families together

 Making sure someone’s care needs are met in the right facility and they are placed in the community of their choice is a complex process.
-It becomes even more complex when pairing the needs of two individuals, especially if they need different levels of care (i.e. one needs residential complex care and one is far more independent requiring only assisted living).
+It becomes even more complex when pairing the needs of two individuals, especially if they need different levels of care (i.e. one needs long term care and one is far more independent requiring only assisted living).
 With these complexities, sometimes reunification cannot happen as quickly as people would like.

 Some of the things we look at when reuniting a couple, include: